colour-science/colour-science.org/posts/srgb-eotf-pure-gamma-22-function-or-piece-wise-function.rst

 .. figure:: /images/Gamma-2.2_sRGB_CCTFs.png

-    A *Gamma 2.2 function* approximates the *piece-wise function* defined in *IEC 61966-2-1:1999 Standard*.
+    A *Gamma 2.2 function* only approximates the *piece-wise function* defined in *IEC 61966-2-1:1999 Standard*.

 *IEC 61966-2-1:1999 Standard* lacks of the clarity that would gives the definitive answer to the *EOTF* question.
 The quest takes on a muddy path when